biothings/biothings_explorer/README.md

 - #### Other Operating Systems

   You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

+Note that BTE uses the npm workspace feature, which requires npm 7+.
+It's recommended to use node v15+, which comes with npm v7.
+You may consider using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to install a newer version of node.

 If the installation was successful, you should be able to run the following command.